 QSFP28 AOC is the best fit for 3-20m, and QSFP28 SR4 transceiver with 12-fiber MTP OM3/OM4 cable can support a transmission distance of up to 100m.

 For 100m to 2km, QSFP28 PSM4/CWDM4/CLR4 transceivers can offer cost-effective solutions.
 They can support up to 500m over 12-fiber MTP single mode fiber and 2km over duplex LC single mode fiber respectively.

 For long-span 100GbE deployment, such as connectivity between two buildings (mostly up to 10km), QSFP28-100G-LR4 with duplex LC single mode fiber is the preferred option defined by IEEE.
 For longer distances (up to 40km and 80km), 100G QSFP28 ER4/ZR4 transceivers are better.

 As for 100G CFP vs QSFP28, which to use for your network construction?
 Actually, it depends on two main aspects: the port type of your hardware device and application scenarios.
 CFP modules have a much larger size than QSFP28 modules.
-100G QSFP28 appears to be the mainstream and is mostly used in shorter distances (0-10km) between switches or sometimes in long distances (up to 40/80km) with QSFP28 ER4/ZR4 and single mode fibers.
-While, although 100G CFP can be used in short distances as well, it is more common in metropolitan area networks (MANs) and long-haul WDM transmissions.
+100G QSFP28 appears to be mainstream and is mostly used in shorter distances (0-10km) between switches or sometimes in long distances (up to 40/80km) with QSFP28 ER4/ZR4.
+While 100G CFP can also be used for short distances, it is more commonly employed in metropolitan area networks (MANs) and long-haul WDM transmissions.